click2install/apeironcoin/README.md

 ## How to setup your masternode with this script and a cold wallet on your PC
 The script assumes you are running a cold wallet on your local PC and this script will execute on a Ubuntu Linux VPS (server).
 The steps involved are:

- 1. Run the masternode installation script as per the https://github.com/click2install/apeironcoin#installation instructions above.
+ 1. Run the masternode installation script as per the [instructions above](https://github.com/click2install/apeironcoin#installation).
- 2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup. **Copy and paste this output for safe keeping.**
+ 2. When you are finished this process you will get some information on what has been done as well as some important information you will need for your cold wallet setup.
- 3. Copy/paste the output of this script into a text file and keep it safe.
+ 3. **Copy/paste the output of this script into a text file and keep it safe.**

 You are now ready to configure your local wallet and finish the masternode setup